cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 Security hardening issues aside, the example deployment is intended to provide a base for the following SDLC (software development lifecycle) operations:
 - **all images** = local build, test, run of trick sims
-- **nasatrick/cli-runtime** = Machine interactions like CI or hardware in the loop verification, automated tests used in Flight Software development, etc.
+- **nasatrick/cli-runtime-{OS family}** = Machine interactions like CI or hardware in the loop verification, automated tests used in Flight Software development, etc.
-- **nasatrick/gui-runtime** = Human interactions with desktop applications like virtual/hardware in the loop training.
+- **nasatrick/gui-runtime-{OS family}** = Human interactions with desktop applications like virtual/hardware in the loop training.

+<a id=containerize-a-trick-simulation></a>
 ## Compiling and Running a Containerized Trick Simulation

-### Headless Trick Runtime
+### Headless Trick Container Runtime

 A headless environment is one which does not have a Graphical Desktop Environment available.
 For example when SSHing into a remote session on a linux machine without X11 running.